 Helio P23 MT6763T: ARM-based octa core SoC (4x Cortex-A53 1.65 GHz for power efficiency and 4x Cortex-A53 at 2.3-2.5 GHz) for smartphones and tablets.» Further information can be found in our Comparison of Mobile Processsors.

-The former French manufacturer of telecommunication equipment merged to Alcatel-Lucent in 2006.
-Several business segments were sold to other companies, so the Alcatel brand is now used by various companies.
-The Chinese company TCL uses the brand names "Alcatel One Touch" and "Alcatel Idol" for smartphones and tablets.
+The telecommunications equipment manufacturer merged in 2006 to form Alcatel-Lucent.
+Various business units were sold to other companies, so the Alcatel brand name is used by different companies nowadays.
+The brand names "Alcatel One Touch" and "Alcatel Idol" are used by the Chinese company TCL for smartphones and tablets.

 » Further information can be found in our Notebook Purchase Guide.